 Bring a small saucepan of water to a boil.
 Add the potatoes and cook until fork tender, about 15 minutes.
 Drain thoroughly, place in a large bowl, and set aside.

 To make the sauce; combine the onion, oil, and 1/2 teaspoon salt in a large saucepan.
 Cover and cook over medium-low heat, stirring often, until the onions have softened, 8 to 10 minutes.
 Stir in the garlic, chili powder, and cumin; cook until fragrant, about 30 seconds.
-Stir in the tomato sauce and water, bring to a simmer, and cook until thickened, about 10 minutes.
+Stir in the tomato sauce and chicken stock, bring to a simmer, and cook until thickened, about 10 minutes.
 Remove from heat, and strain sauce through a fine mesh strainer.
 Set aside.

 Make a slit down one side of each pepper.
 Place them in a dry skillet over medium heat, turning them frequently until the skins blister.
 Place the chiles in a Ziploc bag and seal closed to steam peppers.
 Set aside for 20 minutes, then carefully peel off the skins and remove the seeds, if desired, keeping the chiles whole.
 Dry the chiles with paper towels and set them aside.